Increasing customer expectations and what it means for your IT department

 And then, just when you’ve managed to get settled, a walk-up arrives, asking for help with a password reset.
 They want to be helped.
 And they want to be helped now.

-Understanding and meeting the increasing Customer Expectations
+Understanding and meeting increasing Customer Expectations

 These days, it seems like customer expectations are only getting higher.
 And, when your team is stuck firefighting all day, meeting them feels like an impossible task.
 And it’s not in your head!
 In fact, Microsoft’s Global State of Customer Service Report showed that 55% of customers expect a higher level of customer service year on year, with a whopping 70% of those aged between 18 and 34 reporting increasing expectations.